jackcodes64/two-input-logic-gate-simulation/README.md

   6. XNOR gate

 It is important to note that the implementation only take two binary variables per logic gate.
-And gate was omitted for its directness.
+And NOT gate was omitted for its directness.